-Financial aid students who are considering dropping or withdrawing from one or more classes should be aware that such action could negatively affect their student account resulting in a significant balance owed TKU.
-For this reason, students are encouraged to visit with the Financial Aid Office prior to schedule changes to determine the consequences of the change.
+Financial aid students who are considering dropping or withdrawing from one or more classes should be aware that such action could negatively affect their student account resulting in a significant balance owed to TKU.
+For this reason, students are encouraged to speak with the Student Financial Services office prior to making schedule changes to determine the possible consequences.
 Students receiving Financial Aid who drop or withdraw from courses for which they are receiving financial aid will be subject to the recapture of the unearned portion of the financial aid.
-If a student attends beyond the 60% point in any term, the institution will not recapture any Title IV funds but institutional aid may be adjusted.
+This process is called a Return to Title IV (R2T4).
+Institutional aid may also be adjusted for dropped courses.
 TKU returns Title IV funds to the programs from which the student received aid during the period of enrollment, in the following order, up to the net amount disbursed from each source:

 - Unsubsidized Direct Loans;

 - Subsidized Direct Loans;

-- Federal Perkins Loans;

-- Direct Plus Loans;
+- Direct Plus Loans:

-- Federal Pell Grants for which a return of funds is required;
+- Federal Pell Grants;

 - Federal Supplemental Education Opportunity Grants (FSEOG);

-- Teach grants for which a return is required;

-• Iraq and Afghanistan Service Grant, for which a return is required.
+- Iraq and Afghanistan Service Grant.